na-na-hi/renget/archive/vp-plays.md

     It's basically a reborn clone, but with some of the edge being replaced with pretentiousness, and a lot of it, even at the expense of gameplay.
-    >we're neither woke nor do we bow to the mob and yet we're still not allowed to have onscreen handholding with the player character's childhood friend. literally 1984 Also includes the cutscene that combined the writer's barely disguised fetish, extreme cutscene stupidity, and shitty rewards for completing a terribly executed slog - the three things I hate the most in fangames - to cause me to ragequit, an incident that lead to an anon taking up a tripcode and continuing after I burn out.
+    >we're neither woke nor do we bow to the mob and yet we're still not allowed to have onscreen handholding with the player character's childhood friend. literally 1984 Also includes the cutscene that combined the writer's barely disguised fetish, extreme cutscene stupidity, and shitty rewards for completing a terribly executed slog - the three things I hate the most in fangames - to cause me to ragequit, which caused an incident that lead to an anon taking up a tripcode and continuing after I burned out.
 It's technically a dragon monotype if you include pangolins, kaijus, and assorted reptiles as "dragons".

     Like the Wack threads, this playthrough also had some overlap with other LPs; in this case, the latter 2 threads overlapped with Pokemon Opal, albiet the short scrapped playthrough I did before I burnt out because the game didn't get good until like 12 hours in or whatever.
     If wagiedos doesn't return by the time I hear about the next Empire update I'll probably redo this playthrough and experience the clusterfuck myself.